Robotics Portfolio

 Tracking Under Motion

-ROS 2 packages for a Mini Pupper 2 fleet, built during a summer internship at MangDang's Hong Kong office via the HKSTP Global Internship Programme.
+ROS 2 packages for the Mini Pupper 2, built and open-sourced during a summer internship at MangDang's Hong Kong office, placed through the HKSTP Global Internship Programme, a competitive scheme placing international students inside Hong Kong's largest technology ecosystem.

 Vision-in-the-Loop